Share this

 Nursing Care for LGBTQ+ Patients: Tips and Resources

 Providing care for LGBTQ+ patients requires an inclusive and educated approach from nursing professionals.
-This guide offers insight on how to offer competent and compassionate care to the LGBTQ+ community.
+This guide offers insight into how to offer competent and compassionate care to the LGBTQ+ community.

 Important Terms and Definitions